 If you were to ask people on the street what are the most common food allergies, they would likely answer: peanuts, nuts, seafood, wheat or milk.

 But sesame?
 Probably not.
-So how did it land on the list of priority allergens in Canada?
+So how did it land on the list of top allergens in both Canada and Europe?

 In Canada, allergists began seeing more and more patients who had experienced serious reactions to the tiny seed – in some practices it even became more common than shellfish and fish allergies – and they suspected that its increased use in our diets was to blame.